Ramu93/freenow/FE/frontend/README.md

 Builds the app for production to the `build` folder.\

 .env file holds the required environment variables

 Google Maps is used to mark the coordinates of the vehicles.
-Note: The API key for Google Maps is linked to my personal account.
+_Note: The API key for Google Maps is linked to my personal account._

+---

+## FREE NOW Frontend Application:

+###Modules:
+There are two main modules in the FREE NOW Frontend Application:
+    - Share Now
+    - Free Now

+Each module lists the vehicle information to the left.
+The positions of the vehicles are marked on a map by using the coordinates.

+On the map, the position of all the vehicles is displayed by default.

+Clicking on an item in the list displays the location of the corresponding vehicle on the map.